-Residents of Trinity Close in Burnham-On-Sea quietly switched on their stunning Christmas lights display last night (Sunday, December 1st) with the aim of raising festive cheer… but not charity funds following the advice of a safety group.
+The residents of Trinity Close in Burnham-On-Sea are displaying their amazing Christmas lights with the aim of raising festive cheer… but not charity funds following the advice of a safety group.

-The 100,000 twinkling Christmas lights – dubbed ‘Britain’s most festive street’ by the national press – are now lit each night from 4.30pm-10pm until the end of the first week of January.
+The 100,000 twinkling Christmas lights – dubbed ‘Britain’s most festive street’ by the national press – are being lit each night from 4.30pm-10pm until the end of the first week of January.

-The display was quietly switched on by residents on Sunday evening with no special event following the advice of the Sedgemoor Safety Advisory Group.
+The display was quietly switched on by residents on December 1st with no special event following the advice of the Sedgemoor Safety Advisory Group.

 As first reported by Burnham-On-Sea.com, a charity collection is not taking place and yellow parking restriction cones have not been set up along roads leading to Trinity Close.